crisluengo/doxpp/README.md

 ## What is missing

 I'm sure there are lots of things missing I'm not even aware of.
-Here are a few things I am aware of.
+Here are a few missing things I am aware of.

-Things we'd like to add:
+Things we'd like to add/fix/improve:

 1. Function pointer types.
-2. SFINAE template parameters are hard to parse, and currently show up blank or as partial text.
+2. SFINAE template parameters are hard to parse.
+The current solution is to record "<SFINAE>" as the type of any template parameter without a name.
+This is obviously not right, but it works for me for now.
+3. Types in a (partial) template specialization are not recorded.

 Things that CLang doesn't tell us:

 1. Clang doesn't easily report on pre-processor macros.
 Instead of making things complicated, we ust require adding the `\macro` (or `\def`) command at the top of the documentation block.
-2. Clang doesn't say if a function or variable is `constexpr`.

 # License